mx7b7/codesnip-avalonia/README.md

 - **Compiler Explorer (Godbolt) integration**:
   - Compile snippets without installing compilers locally
   - Support for 30+ languages
-  - Add and edit available compilers
+  - Add or edit available compilers
   - Select compiler and flags
   - View stdout/stderr output
   - **View assembly output** with syntax highlighting for supported languages
   - Generate shareable shortlinks to Compiler Explorer

  - **Local Code Execution**
-  - Run scripts using built‑in support for Shell script (.sh), C#, F#, PowerShell, Python, PHP, Perl, Lua, Ruby, Node.js, and Java (via `JShell`) directly using local interpreters.
+  - Run scripts using built‑in support for Shell scripts (.sh), C#, F#, PowerShell, Python, PHP, Perl, Lua, Ruby, Node.js, and Java (via `JShell`) directly using local interpreters.
   - > **Note:** If an interpreter is not in your system's PATH, you can place its portable executable (e.g., `lua`, `node`, `csrunner`, `fsrunner`) in the `Tools/Interpreters` directory within the application's installation folder.
   - For C# and F# execution, you can use these custom wrappers:
     - **C#**: [`csrunner`](https://gist.github.com/mx7b7/90013b77c1d0bcfb6b9e77399f62e409)